 Pension and Retirement Account Exemption

-Simple, traditional, or Roth IRAs are also protected under the law up to a specific dollar amount under Section 522(b)(3)(C)(n).
+Simple, traditional, or Roth IRAs are also protected under the law up to $1,512,350.
 You can also protect pension, stock bonus, profit-sharing, or other qualified plans with the exception of amounts that were contributed in the 120 days before filing.

 Public Benefit Exemptions